Environmental highlights 2018

-We’re calling for Scottish organisations to stop putting their money behind fossil fuels.
+We’re calling for Scottish organisations to break their ties with fossil fuel polluters.
 This page collects more in-depth resources about campaigns to divest in universities, local councils and more.

 You can find out about local councils and the investments of the local government pension scheme on our Divest Local Government pages.

 These materials are also included in our three most recent reports on local government divestment: